-The good news is that papaya is not harmful for dogs.
-In fact, there’s no reason why this fruit can’t be beneficial for a precious pet.
-You can even provide it with purpose if Fido has a need for a natural probiotic.
+There’s no reason why this fruit cannot also be beneficial for a precious pet.
+You can even provide it with purpose, if you think your dog may need a probiotic boost.

 Can I Give My Dog Papaya?
-Answer: Yes
+Answer: Yes, small portions

 Dehydrated fruits tend to be much sweeter.
 Dehydrated papaya, in particular, should not be given to dogs that are diabetic.